gazalem/cse210-04/README.md

 # Greed Specification

-He who is not contented with what he has, would not be contented with what he would like to have.
+> He who is not contented with what he has,
+> would not be contented with what he would like to have.

-- Socrates -
+>
+> &mdash; Socrates &mdash;
 ## Overview
 Greed is a game in which the player seeks to gather as many falling gems as possible.
 The game continues as long as the player wants more!